atreyasha/deep-generative-models/src/docs/DBN.md

 $ python3 train_DBN.py --epochs 2 --dimensions 784,500,784
 ```

-Pre-trained DBNs for MNIST, fashion-MNIST and LFW cropped faces have been saved in the `/src/pickles` directory.

 ### Mean-Field Sample Visualizations

 Using a pre-trained DBN, we generated 100 random (mean-field) samples of MNIST images: